chris8332558/Bubbleye_assignment/README.md

-## TODOS
+## Future Works

+These are some works need to be done:

-1. Use Pydantic BaseModel so that we can call the APIs using Request Body (json file).
+1. Use Pydantic BaseModel so that we can call the APIs using Request Body (json file), instead of Query Parameters.
-2. Add tests.
+2. Add unit tests.